Snippets

 Create a User with restricted access rights on your database

-When you use Stacksync on production databases, you might feel more comfortable to create a user where Stacksync has only the necessary access rights to access the data.
+When you use Stacksync on production databases, you might feel more comfortable creating a user where Stacksync has only the necessary access rights to access the data.

 Usually, Stacksync will create some tables directly and read and write data on these.
 For this setup, it is recommended to create a user for Stacksync that has the create table and read + write access rights.